Life-Cycle Methods

 (currentSpec, data ) => {}

-afterEach( body, data )
+### afterEach( body, data ) <a href="#aftereach-body-data" id="aftereach-body-data"></a>

-The body closure will receive have the following signature:
+The `body` closure will receive have the following signature:

 function( currentSpec, data ){